Skip to Content

 SELECT * FROM `databasename`.`tablename` WHERE colum01 = colum02 ORDER BY `id` LIMIT 500 OFFSET 0;

-The code we just looked at uses WHERE colum01 = colum02 to display rows that have the same results in both columns.
+The code we just saw uses WHERE colum01 = colum02 to display rows that have equal results in both columns.
 The code can be extended to more columns if desired.

-In case you want to add the traditional filters to find certain text you can extend the script before ORDER BY putting a AND as in the code below:
+If you want to add traditional filters to find specific text, you can extend the script before ORDER BY by adding an AND as shown in the code below:

 SELECT * FROM `databasename`.`tablename` WHERE colum01 = colum02 AND (`colum01` LIKE '%text%') ORDER BY `id` LIMIT 500 OFFSET 0;

-After AND we have a code in parentheses that filters the text only in column 01.
-LIKE to find lines with containing the filtered value or NOT LIKE to find rows that do not contain the value.
+After the AND we have a code in parentheses that filters the text only in column 01.
+LIKE is used to find rows containing the filtered value or NOT LIKE to find rows that do not contain the value.

 SELECT * FROM `databasename`.`tablename` WHERE colum01 != colum02 ORDER BY `id` LIMIT 500 OFFSET 0;

-Hope this code helps you to really filter and search for rows with the same or different values from separate columns using conventional filters LIKE and NOT LIKE.
+I hope this code helps you to actually filter and search for rows with values equal to or different from separate columns using conventional LIKE and NOT LIKE filters.